-Receptive imagery is the use of a relaxed meditative state to access information from what we sometimes call "the unconscious" or our "intuition."
+Active imagery is often used after gaining information from a receptive imagery exercise.
+Today we will be focusing on receptive imagery.
 One receptive imagery technique that we can use is the "inner guide technique."
 The guide is a representation of our inner knowing or our intuition.
 This is the wisdom that can come to us when we are deeply relaxed and paying careful attention.
 It represents the quiet sureness which exists in each of us.
 Most of the major philosophical, religious and psychological traditions acknowledge the value of this "knowing" and concern themselves with inner guidance in one form or another.

-In this exercise we will be working to help you learn from your inner guide.
-This process can help you understand yourself better and learn how to take better care of yourself.
+In this exercise we will be working to help you find and learn from your inner guide.
+This process can help you understand Page 36 of 59 yourself better and learn how to take better care of yourself.
 The inner guide often serves to remind us of insights and understandings forgotten, or of what's really important.
-The inner guide may also help us decide when faced with two equally valuable or confusing courses of action.
+The inner guide may also help us make decisions when faced with two equally valuable or confusing courses of action.